Heavy flavor angular correlations as a direct probe of the glasma

-In this Letter, we have demonstrated that early-time glasma fields have a large impact on heavy quark correlations in heavy ion collisions.
+\textit{Discussion---}In this Letter, we have demonstrated that early-time glasma fields have a large impact on heavy quark correlations in heavy ion collisions.
 In particular, the future $D\overline D$ measurements performed at the HL-LHC provide a unique opportunity to probe the pre-equilibrium glasma stage with extremely strong non-Abelian QCD color fields.
 Our work demonstrates that a realistic description of the glasma stage is necessary for a proper interpretation of these future correlation measurements.
+While this letter focuses on Pb+Pb collisions, the HL-LHC program also emphasizes O+O collisions, where non-equilibrium dynamics play a greater role in charm hadron production.
+O+O and pA collisions are particularly valuable for studying these effects and improving heavy flavor angular correlation measurements.

 We have quantified the effect of the glasma stage on heavy quark momentum distributions by simulating the time evolution of classical test particles on the evolving glasma background.
 These simulations are performed using the publicly available numerical tools published in Ref.~\cite{Avramescu:2023qvv}.
 Based on our numerical simulations we present the first extraction of the time-dependent heavy quark pair correlations in glasma, shown in Fig.~\ref{fig:dndphi_tau}.
 The observed significant decorrelation in the glasma is the main result of this work.